 There can be up to 2048 objects (guest processes, files and directories) a time per guest session.
-Exceeding the limit will result in an error.
+Exceeding the limit will result in an error (see the corresponding functions for more).

 When done with either of these objects, including the guest session itself, use the appropriate close() method to let the object do its cleanup work.